oestrich/ex_venture/docs/admin/events.md

   "action": {
     "type": "say",
     "message": "Welcome!",
+    "delay": 0.25
   }
 }
 ```

-The message is a string that the NPC will say to the room.
+The message is a string that the NPC will say to the room. `delay` is optional, the say will be delayed that many seconds before showing.

 ### action: target